Qpu523/HDI-Dataset/readme.md

 </table>

-## Accessing the Data
+## Accessing more Data
-To request access to the data, please contact qpu001@odu.edu.
+If you want to access more data, please contact qpu001@odu.edu.

 ## Citation
 If you use this dataset in your research, please use the following citation: